Aleman-Z/spikesorting/README.md

 ## For reading Open ephys corrupted files:
 You should have a similar path structure like this one in your computer:
 ```
-/home/Username /anaconda3/envs/spiketutorial/lib/python3.6/site-packages/pyopenephys
+/home/Username/anaconda3/envs/spiketutorial/lib/python3.6/site-packages/pyopenephys
 ```
-Here you will find the __openephys_tools.py__ which you need to edit.
-[This file](https://github.com/Aleman-Z/spikesorting/blob/main/openephys_tools.py#L49-L82) indicates the lines that need to be modified.
+Here you will find two files which you have to modify.
+[This file](https://github.com/Aleman-Z/spikesorting/blob/main/openephys_tools.py#L49-L82) indicates the lines that need to be modified in the __openephys_tools.py__ file.

+Similarly, you will need to modify [these lines](https://github.com/Aleman-Z/spikesorting/blob/main/core.py#L723-L727) of the __core.py__ file which you can also find in the path above.

 ## Newest scripts, yet to be described: